britdev071809/palmer-land-biological-survey/README.md

-# palmer-land-biological-survey
+# Palmer Land Biological Survey

-Official repository for the Palmer Land Biological Survey data curation
+To catalog and analyze the biodiversity of microbial life found in ice core samples from the Dyer Plateau.